• HOME

 Community: Sports

-Status: changerooms completed 2023; grandstand under construction - scheduled completion 2025
+Status: changerooms completed 2023; grandstand completed 2025

-Currently under construction, the development at Lightwood Park provides a much-needed facilities upgrade for the Kingborough Lions United Football Club.
+The development at Lightwood Park provides a much-needed facilities upgrade for the Kingborough Lions United Football Club.
 With over 600 registered players, the Lions are one of the largest sports clubs in Tasmania.

 The new building serves three adjacent pitches including training, juniors and seniors.
 The lower level comprises four senior change rooms, each fitted with an acoustic operable wall that allows them to be partitioned into eight youth change rooms.
 Other functions on the lower level include three referees rooms, a medical treatment room and a kit room to wash and store all playing and training strips.